A Look Into Why Amish Farm With Horses

 Horses Get Many Breaks

 Many Amish plow early in the season to accommodate the horses.
-Standard-bred horses are used for transportation, and many stores in town have water for the horses.
-Farmers take hay for the horses to munch on during stops on longer trips.
+Standard-bred horses are often used for transportation, and many stores in town have water for the horses.
+Farmers take hay for the horses to munch on during stops on longer horse and buggy trips.